The Truth About De-Evolution

 The "Jocko Homo" segment begins with Booji Boy running through a parking lot off of Front Street in Cuyahoga Falls, Ohio.
 He enters a building through the fire escape to meet with General Boy.
-They exchange papers and General Boy said, "In the past this information has been suppressed, but now it can be told.
+They exchange papers and General Boy says, "In the past this information has been suppressed, but now it can be told.
 Every man, woman, and mutant on this planet shall know the truth about de-evolution."
-Booji replied, "Oh, dad, we're all devo!"
+Booji replies, "Oh, dad, we're all Devo!"

 A series of rapid-fire cuts of the letters in "DEVO" appears (with the music of "Mechanical Man" also on Hardcore Devo: Volume One) and there is a cut to Mark in a Kent State University classroom (actually the Governance Chambers), giving a lecture.
 While Mark delivers the lyrics to "Jocko Homo" (the version can also be found on Hardcore Devo: Volume One), the classroom enters a frenzy of excitement, ending in a near riot.
 As the film ends, Booji Boy is stabbed and his mask is removed.
 The credits play in a style similarly to the title with an extremely distorted cover of "Because" by the Beatles playing.
 As the film ends the word "DEVO" in neon is shown flashing off.